AdobeDocs/campaign-standard.en/help/sending/using/understanding-quarantine-management.md

 ## Identifying quarantined addresses {#identifying-quarantined-addresses}

-Quarantined addresses can be listed for a specific delivery or for the entire platform.
+Quarantined addresses can be displayed for a specific delivery or for the entire platform.

 <!--
 If you need to remove an address from quarantine, contact your technical administrator.